 Rule 14-409.
-Self-study categories of accredited MCLE defined.
+Self-study categories of Accredited CLE defined.

-(b) Final published course schedule.
-The Board shall determine the number of accredited CLE hours available for a program based on the final published course schedule.
+(b) Final published brochure, outline, or agenda.
+The Board will determine the number of Self-Study CLE hours available for a program based on the final published brochure, outline, or agenda, as appropriate.

-(c) Equivalent CLE credit for certain self-study activities.
-The Board shall allow equivalent credit for such activities as, in the Board's determination, further the purpose of this article and qualify for equivalency.
-Such equivalent activities may include, but are not limited to, viewing of approved CLE audio and video presentations, computer interactive telephonic programs, writing and publishing an article in a legal periodical, part-time teaching by a lawyer in an approved law school, or delivering a paper or speech on a professional subject at a meeting primarily attended by lawyers, legal assistants or law students.
-The number of hours of credit to be allowed for such activities and the procedures for obtaining such equivalent credit may be determined specifically in particular instances by the Board.
+(c) Equivalent CLE credit for certain Self-Study CLE.
+Subject to the Board’s determination, the Board may allow equivalent credit for such CLE that furthers the purpose of this article and qualifies for equivalency.
+Such equivalent CLE may include, but is not limited to, viewing Accredited CLE audio and video and webcast presentations, computer interactive telephonic programs, writing and publishing an article in a legal periodical, part-time teaching by a lawyer or paralegal practitioner in an approved law school, or delivering a paper or speech on a professional subject at a meeting primarily attended by lawyers, paralegal practitioners, legal assistants, or law students.
+The number of hours of credit allowed for such activities and the procedures for obtaining equivalent credit will be determined specifically by the Board for each instance.